Answering Your DWI Questions

 When New Jersey drivers sign their driver’s license, they agree to take a drug or alcohol breath test when law enforcement requires it.
 If you are pulled over, you could be arrested if you refuse to submit to this test.
 Other possible penalties for refusal include temporary loss of license and fines.

 How can an attorney help me with a DWI case?

 You may think that representing yourself in court and accepting a guilty plea for a DWI will save you money and time.
 However, this decision can have costly consequences.

 Our attorneys have a substantial understanding of New Jersey’s DWI laws.
 We know how to use the law to reduce the impact that the case has on your future.
 We have negotiated favorable plea deals on behalf of our clients, enabling them to protect their driving privileges.
 If the prosecution seeks strong penalties, our lawyers will mount a defense to challenge the evidence.

 Get The Skilled And Aggressive Representation You Deserve.
 Contact Us.

 When you contact us for your free consultation, we will respond to your request quickly because we know that your situation is urgent.
 You can easily reach us online or at 732-702-0333.
-From our offices in Freehold, Point Pleasant and Toms River, we serve clients throughout New Jersey.
+From our offices in Freehold and Point Pleasant, we serve clients throughout New Jersey.